• Skip to main content

 1. Newsletter subscribers

-When you subscribe to our email newsletter, we collect your email address (and your name, if you choose to give it).
+When you subscribe to our email newsletter, we collect your email address only.
 We use this only to send you the newsletter and occasional related updates.
-Our newsletter is delivered through Substack, which stores and processes subscriber data on our behalf (see “Who we share your data with” below).
-You can unsubscribe at any time using the link in every email.
+Our newsletter is delivered through Hostinger, which stores and processes subscriber data on our behalf.

 If you email us or send us an enquiry, we hold the contents of that correspondence so we can respond and keep a record of it.